Reddit's co-founder knows trolls. He has advice moderating the noise

 Ohanian and Steve Huffman founded Reddit in 2005.
 The platform now has more than 330 million monthly users and some 138,000 communities dedicated to almost every possible subject.
 While Ohanian is no longer involved with Reddit's day-to-day operations, he remains its executive chairman.

 Last year, he married tennis superstar Serena Williams and started a family.
-He's also partnered with 1850, a new brand of coffee from Folger's, in launching a contest in which aspiring entrepreneurs pitch ideas and compete for mentorship and prizes.
+He's also partnered with 1850, a new brand of coffee from Folgers, in launching a contest in which aspiring entrepreneurs pitch ideas and compete for mentorship and prizes.

 Related: YouTube, Apple and Facebook remove content from InfoWars and Alex Jones